ronniepanaligan/CSE120_project/readme.md

 - [ ] complete schedule system
 - [ ] implement a function to check if user has no conflictions when registering

-To get started you must have node installed and have mongodb running Install dependencies
+To get started you must have the following
+1. Node
+2. MongoDB (Have this running before starting server)

+First install dependencies
 ```
 npm install
 ```